rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-basic-troubleshooting-on-window-2008-servers.md

 1. In the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com), click on **Backups > Systems>**.

-2. From the list of Cloud Backup Systems, click the backup server name.
+2. From the list of Cloud Backup systems, click the backup server name.
    This action displays the following details about the backup system:

    - The Internet Protocol (IP) address of the server